Watch the webinar now:

 • Importance of safety stock in purchasing

 In purchasing, safety stock is a crucial tool for ensuring the continuous supply of production and supplying customers on time.
 An appropriately sized safety stock makes it possible to react flexibly to market changes and supplier failures.
-At the same time, it helps to optimize costs by avoiding unnecessary excess stock and reducing capital commitment.
+At the same time, it helps to optimize costs by avoiding unnecessary stock surpluses and reducing the capital commitment period.

 • Security of supply: Guarantees the continuous availability of materials and goods